 HISTORY OF THE CHOIR

 The Carolina Concert Choir began in 1979 as the Carolina Chamber Singers, a madrigal group of 12 voices.
 The group was under the direction of Dr. Robert Barrow, retired head of the Music Department at Williams College.
-From 1980 to 1996, the choir was directed by Beverly Ward, dean if the Western North Carolina chapter of the Guild of Organists.
-The group and performed classical and contemporary pieces, some composed by Ward.
-For the next six years the now Carolina Concert Choir was led by several guest conductors.
+From 1980 to 1996, the choir was directed by Beverly Ward, dean of the Western North Carolina chapter of the Guild of Organists.
+The group performed classical and contemporary pieces, some composed by Ward.
+For the next six years, now renamed the Carolina Concert Choir, the group was led by several guest conductors.
 In 2002, Bradford Gee was hired as Artistic Director/Conductor.
 He led the Choir until 2013.
-Under him aegis, the Choir performed at the Piccolo Spoleto Festival in Charleston, South Carolina in 2005, 2006, 2007 and 2009.
+Under his aegis, the Choir performed at the Piccolo Spoleto Festival in Charleston, South Carolina in 2005, 2006, 2007 and 2009.

 Today, under the direction of our new Artistic Director and Conductor, Dr. Michael Lancaster, the Carolina Concert Choir is comprised of the highly capable voices of auditioned singers from Hendersonville, Asheville, Brevard and upstate South Carolina.
 Our repertoire continues with a varied mix from the classical choral and choral/symphonic literature and lighter fare, including many favorites at our concerts.
 The Carolina Concert Choir is proud to take its place along with Flat Rock Playhouse, the Hendersonville Symphony Orchestra and local arts organizations in enriching the cultural environment of our community.